-Applications may address any area of physical or mental health or disability but must demonstrate that the investment will translate into improved outcomes for people using the service, enhance access to services or improve their resilience.
+Applications may address care for any area of physical or mental health, physical or learning disability, or end-of-life care, but must demonstrate that the investment will translate into improved outcomes for people using the service, enhance access to services or improve their resilience.
 The Trust will look to support projects which are either scalable or replicable by other organisations, and therefore have the potential to deliver benefits beyond a single setting.

-It is anticipated that awards will typically be in the range of £100K-£500K.
+It is anticipated that awards will typically be in the range of £150K-£500K.
 Full details of the programme are given in the guidance notes.

 The programme is open to registered and exempt charities in the UK and to NHS organisations.
 Applications will also be accepted from UK universities which work in partnership with charities or the NHS to support innovation and improvements in health and care.

 Projects may involve a number of partners, but the lead organisation should be an established centre of excellence or have the potential to become a leader in its field.

 Eligible organisations can only make one application to either the Research Infrastructure Fund or Innovation & Improvement in Care Fund per calendar year.

 a) the organisation’s track record in developing new models of health and care and/or providing high quality care for its beneficiaries

 b) how the application relates to the organisation’s wider strategy

 c) the organisation’s commitment both to sustain and disseminate the work funded by the Trust.

 Information about the Trust’s recent capital funding to support improvements in health and care can be found in the Previous Awards section of our website.
 While some of these awards were made under an earlier programme, they illustrate the type and scale of projects that the Trust may wish to support.